KenjiTakahashi/td/README.md

 ```
 will sort items at the second level asceding by priority, item at the first level desceding by name, and all other levels asceding by name.

+Note that to sort by multiple conditions, just supply them one by one and they'll be applied in order of appearance.

 **purge**

 Typing